jboss-container-images/rhpam-7-openshift-image/quickstarts/post-configure-example/README.md

 - Dashbuilder
 - RHPAM/DM Controller

-Note that, this procedure can be applied to any kid of post configure actions.
+Note: This procedure can be applied to any kind of post configure actions.

 ## Preparing the needed files

-Before moving forward with the deployments, let's prepare the needed files.
-You need to have the following files:
+Before deployment, prepare the required files.
+You must have the following files:

 - [add-users.cli](add-users.cli): JBoss CLI Batch script, your script must be added between the commands below:
     - ```bash